 Airports are doing what they can to attract more passengers through their gates.
 The more passengers that pass through an airport, the greater the airport's revenue.
 Many factors will affect an individual's choice of airport, one of which will be the overall customer experience and the availability of trolleys is seen by many as a good indicator of how well an airport is taking care of them.

 RFiD Discovery is a low-cost, high impact solution to support the Trolley Management Team, ensuring trolley availability across the airport estate.
-Fitting trolleys with an RFiD Discovery system from Paragon ID supports the efficient management of trolleys by monitoring the build-up, dispersal, and flow of trolleys around the retail area or airport to provide a live view of trolley availability and real-time alerts of trolley shortages.
+Fitting trolleys with an RFiD Discovery system supports the efficient management of trolleys by monitoring the build-up, dispersal, and flow of trolleys around the retail area or airport to provide a live view of trolley availability and real-time alerts of trolley shortages.

 By highlighting areas where trolleys are left, it supports efficient retrieval or redistribution.
 The system also delivers valuable data about customer movements by recording the total time spent in-store or in a particular area, for example queuing at the till.